wp-plugins/my-eyes-are-up-here/readme.txt

 == Screenshots ==

-meauh-screenshot1.jpeg shows the default WordPress cropping where the thumbnail is cropped to the center of the image.
+1. Default WordPress cropping where the thumbnail is cropped to the center of the image.

-meauh-screenshot2.jpeg shows the thumbnail after My Eyes Are Up Here has detected any faces in the image.
+2. Thumbnail after My Eyes Are Up Here has detected any faces in the image.

 == Changelog ==